 Young carers are a vulnerable and disadvantaged group who frequently experience difficulties in their education as a result of their caring role.

-Dave Penfold is the operational lead for our Young Carers here at Bay House and along with his colleague April Webb they look after our Young Carers on a daily basis.
+Dave Penfold is the operational lead for our Young Carers here at Bay House and he looks after our Young Carers on a daily basis.

 We offer a Friday lunchtime ‘drop-in’ session for all Young Carers and work with individual pupils to provide further help and support as and when required (homework and classwork support, emotional support, etc.).
 We organise various social events for our regular attenders to our drop-in session over the year, including a Christmas ‘Film Night’, trips out to various restaurants in the local area and Ten Pin Bowling evenings.
 We also offer a ‘cooking club’ after school once a fortnight to teach our pupils new and affordable dishes so that they can take this knowledge home to the families that they care for.